open-world-agents/open-world-agents/projects/owa-cli/owa/cli/mcap/migrate/migrators/README.md

 ## Testing Tips

-You can test your migrator works within virtual environment without uploading package to pypi:
+You can test your migrator works within virtual environment without uploading package to pypi, by adding editable source:

 ```
 # dependencies = [